weholt/django-supercharged/README.md

 Then add `supercharged` to your INSTALLED_APPS list in `settings.py`.

+**NOTE!
+This is a very crude method of adding a bunch of files and functionality at once.
+The code is still under heavy development, and all the code generated needs manual control afterwards.
+It's just meant to save you time for operations you do often when it comes to creating apps and then re-organizing it to fit a bigger project, and to speed up creating CRUD-base for your models.**

 ## About

 Supercharge is a reusable Django app meant to help development, heavy influenced by the Django Style Guide (https://github.com/HackSoftware/Django-Styleguide), by providing a few management commands: